Palashio/libra/info/Reference Manual.md

               max_trials=1)
 ```

-Performs automatic tuning of prior defined hyperparameters varying range of layers and number of units in dense layers across selected trials for optimizing regression neural network
+Performs automatic tuning of prior defined hyperparameters varying across range of layers and number of units in dense layers across selected trials for finding optimal regression neural network model

 *Parameters --*

 data

-Data selected and sent via written query by user to be analyzed
+Data selected and sent via written query to instance by user to be analyzed

 target